 As required by Rules 13a-15(b) and 15d-15(b) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), we have evaluated, under the supervision and with the participation of our Chief Executive Officer and Chief Financial Officer, the effectiveness of our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) of the Exchange Act) as of the end of the period covered by this Annual Report on Form 10-K. Our disclosure controls and procedures are designed to provide reasonable assurance that the information required to be disclosed by us in the reports that we file or submit under the Exchange Act is recorded, processed, summarized, and reported within the time periods specified in the Commission's rules and forms, and that such information is accumulated and communicated to management, including our Chief Executive Officer and Chief Financial Officer, as appropriate to allow timely decisions regarding required disclosure.
-Based on this evaluation, our Chief Executive Officer and Chief Financial Officer of our material weakness described below, as of December 31, 2024, our disclosure controls and procedures were not effective.
+Based on this evaluation, our Chief Executive Officer and Chief Financial Officer and Chief Financial Officer concluded that due to the presence of our material weakness described below, as of December 31, 2024, our disclosure controls and procedures were not effective.